camunda/camunda-docs-manual/content/installation/camunda-modeler.md

     name: "Camunda Modeler"
     identifier: "installation-guide-modeler"
     parent: "installation-guide"
-    pre: "Install the Camunda Modeler for BPMN 2.0 and DMN 1.1."
+    pre: "Install the Camunda Modeler for BPMN 2.0, CMMN 1.1 and DMN 1.1."

 ---

-This page explains how to install the Camunda Modeler for modeling BPMN 2.0 diagrams and DMN 1.1 decision tables.
+This page explains how to install the Camunda Modeler for modeling BPMN 2.0 diagrams, CMMN 1.1 cases and DMN 1.1 decision tables.

 # Requirements